St Afan's Church, Llanafan: The present building

 The present structure was remodelled in 1832.
 It is unclear when it was originally constructed, although a structure most probably existed much further back in time as the lands surrounding the church have belonged to the Vaughan family of Trawsgoed and their decadents since the 1200.
 As explained by Samuel Lewis, 1833:

 The church is an ancient structure, consisting of a nave, chancel, and south transept; part of the ancient screen which separated the chancel from the nave is still remaining, and exhibits an elegant specimen of carved work; the ancient font, octangular in form, is also preserved.
 Among the communion plate is a curious ancient dish of silver, gilt, and embossed with twelve figures, of which ten represent warriors, and the other two dragons; all are arranged in couples, and engaged in combat.
 The church is situated within half a mile of the river, and in the churchyard is a fine avenue of trees, leading from the entrance of the cemetery to the south transept.

 The building is noted for the high quality of the early 20th-century stained glass memorials to members of the Vaughan family.
 A copy of the Welsh Bible of 1620 (Beibl Parry) is on permanent display.
 Two Vaughan family funeral hatchments are displayed in the chapel.
 The church is situated near the river Ystwyth, within Llanafan village, Ceredigion.

 Grwp Bro Ystwyth a Mynach

 The church lies within the parish of Llanafan y Trawsgoed, which is in the benefice of Grwp Bro Ystwyth a Mynach, the deanery of Llanbadarn Fawr and the Diocese of St David's.
 As of 2011, the Associate Priest for the parish is I. E. Rose.
-Anglican services are conducted each Sunday in English and Welsh.
+Anglican services are conducted on the second and fourth Sunday of each month in English and Welsh.